Avinash0x1/BugGPT-Tools/misc/deps/jdam/README.md

 ### Note
 jdam is still pretty rough and errors should be expected.
 It is however stable enough to be released for the adventurous people out there, but treat it as alpha software for now!

-## Installation
-Download a pre-built [release] for your operating system or clone the repository and compile with `go build -o jdam cmd/jdam/*`.

 ## Usage